 #814MSSS - $1,350

 The "UNBREAKABLE" Gear Set from Transmission Specialties is also available at KillerRONS.COM.
-The #2540S straight cut 1.80 set comes with a one-year warranty and is recommended up to 2000 HP.
+The straight cut 1.80 gear set (9310 material) and 300M output shaft comes with a one-year warranty and is recommended up to 2000 HP.
+Your KillerRONS.COM price is $895.
+If that is a little out of your budget or power-level requirements you can get the same 1.80 gear set with a 4340 output shaft for $775.
+Specify whether you need a long or short set when ordering.

 Due to the fact that most are not lucky enough to have local high-performance transmission builders locally Transmission Specialties offers the Pro-Line series of transmissions.
 The most popular at KillerRONS.COM being the Pro-Line 5000 unit.
 Selling for $3,860 this transmission is rated for use up to 2000 HP and is available in a long or shorty style aftermarket case (SFI approved) and is outfitted with a NASA input shaft, 8 clutch pack, 4340 output shaft, 1.80 guaranteed unbreakable gears and deep pan.
 Beginning January 4, 2010 Transmission Specialties will begin utilizing their own version of an S.F.I. approved aftermarket case.